Our Work and History

 Because our funding vision and priorities are carefully curated, at this time we do not accept unsolicited proposals.
 Existing grantees may contact their program officer if they have questions.

+The Paul G. Allen Family Foundation does not provide funding for indirect costs.
 In addition, the Paul G. Allen Family Foundation does not typically provide funding for the following:

 - Loans or debt retirement